-Easy Broccoli Salad Recipe with Bacon
+Easy Creamy Broccoli Salad with Bacon

 Easy broccoli salad recipe with bacon, cranberries, red onion, and a zesty dressing made with mayonnaise, Dijon mustard and apple cider vinegar.
-Jump to the Easy Broccoli Salad Recipe with Bacon or read on to see our tips for making it.
+Jump to the Broccoli Salad Recipe with Bacon or read on to see our tips for making it.

 This recipe started with a faint memory of something my Mom would make when I was a child.
-Raw broccoli, a sweetened mayo-based dressing, bacon and cheese.
-I wasn’t the biggest fan of vegetables as a child, but I do remember loving her salad.
+Raw broccoli, a lightly sweetened mayo-based dressing, bacon and cheese.
+I wasn’t the biggest fan of vegetables as a child, but I do remember loving her broccoli salad.

 Here’s our version with broccoli, red onion, mayonnaise (instead of a sweetened version, ours is doctored up with zesty mustard), bacon and instead of cheese, we throw in a handful of dried cranberries.
+Not that cheese would be a bad idea, though!

 I love the salty crunch of bacon in this salad.
 We bake our bacon — it is hands-off, takes around 15 minutes and, if you use a foil-lined pan, is less messy than making it on the stovetop.
+If you are meat-free, try some salty almonds instead.

 Don’t Throw Away Broccoli Stems